 To reserve your participation, submit an initial deposit of \$2,000 per person within five (5) days of booking.
-A \$750 per person deposit is due for any pre and/or post program options that you select.
-Final payment is due December 15, 2017.
+A \$750 per person deposit is due for any pre- and/or post-program options that you select.
+Final payment is due no later than December 21, 2020 (ninety (90) days prior to departure).
 All reservations are subject to cancellation if payments are not received by the due date.
 Payment by check is preferred in order to reduce costs to the Museum.
-VISA, MasterCard, Discover and American Express are also accepted.
+VISA, MasterCard, and American Express are also accepted.